dhirajmali17/jenkins-ci-cd-java-deployment/README.md

 ## 📌 Project Overview

-This project demonstrates a complete **CI/CD pipeline** for deploying a Java web application using **Jenkins, Maven, and Apache Tomcat** on AWS EC2.
+This project demonstrates a complete **CI/CD process** for deploying a Java web application using **Jenkins, Maven, and Apache Tomcat** on AWS EC2.

 The pipeline automates the entire process — from pulling code to deploying it live — without manual intervention.